bobbyrward/flam3/README.txt

     flam3-animate < seq.flam3

-creates and renders a 60 frame animation.  there are two flames in test.flam3, so the animation consists three stags: the first one rotating, then a transition, then the second one rotating.  each stage has 20 frames as specified on the command line.  if you want to render only some fraction of a whole animation file, specify the begin
+creates and renders a 60 frame animation.  there are two flames in test.flam3, so the animation consists three stages: the first one rotating, then a transition, then the second one rotating.  each stage has 20 frames as specified on the command line.  if you want to render only some fraction of a whole animation file, specify the begin